Contest rules

 9. Disclaimer

-The Burgundy-Franche-Comté Region only covers the costs of accommodation and travel as explained above.
+The Bourgogne-Franche-Comté Region only covers the costs of accommodation and travel as explained above.
 Therefore, living, insurance, travel supplements or any other travel-related expenses must be covered by the participants.
-Insurance coverage is not provided by the Burgundy-Franche-Comté Region and is the sole responsibility of the selected participant.
-The Burgundy-Franche-Comté Region and the project coordinator shall not be held liable for any damage caused or sustained by any of the contest participants, including any damage caused to third parties as a result of or in connection with the implementation of the activities related to this contest.
-The Burgundy-Franche
+Insurance coverage is not provided by the Bourgogne-Franche-Comté Region and is the sole responsibility of the selected participant.
+The Bourgogne-Franche-Comté Region and the project coordinator shall not be held liable for any damage caused or sustained by any of the contest participants, including any damage caused to third parties as a result of or in connection with the implementation of the activities related to this contest.
+The Bourgogne-Franche-Comté Region and its project coordinator cannot be held responsible for any material, immaterial or physical damage.

 10. Applicable law